 Military life is hard.
-Military families have to deal with a lot.
-Military children have to deal with a lot.
-Military spouses have to take on a lot and sometimes it feels like too much.
-Sometimes the deployments are just too close together or they are too long or there is just too much loneliness because of frequent moves or friends having to leave.
+Military families have to deal with so many challenges.
+Military children do too.
+Military spouses have to take on many things and sometimes it feels like too much.
+Sometimes the deployments are just too close together or they are too long or there is just too much loneliness because of frequent moves or friends who move away.

 So what do you do if you are in a place where it feels like too much?
 You know you are not going to walk away from your spouse but you know you need to do something.

 1) Get Back To Your Faith.
 No matter what religion you follow, you do put your faith in something.
 Cling to it.
 Pray.
 Meditate.
 Grow in your faith.
 Try to find a good place to go each week.
 Look at what your post or base has to offer.
 Look online to see what you can discover locally.